fitzcairn/APIGatewayServerlessJavaExample/README.md

 ## Contributing

 I rather like this [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426); let's follow that for any pull requests.
+Improvements always welcome--this codebase has a lot of room to get better.

 ## Versioning

 I use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/fitzcairn/APIGatewayServerlessExample/tags).
+For the versions available, see the [tags on this repository](https://github.com/fitzcairn/APIGatewayServerlessJavaExample/tags).

 ## Authors